How To Calculate Standard Error In Excel

 Big Data and Standard Error

 With the advent of big data, sample sizes are often extremely large.
-While this generally leads to smaller standard errors and more precise estimates, it also raises new challenges.
+That's why while this generally leads to smaller standard errors and more precise estimates, it also raises new challenges.
 With massive datasets, even small differences can become statistically significant, even if they are not practically meaningful.
 It's crucial to consider the effect size and the practical implications of the findings, rather than solely relying on statistical significance based on a small standard error.

-Robust Standard Errors
+solid Standard Errors

 Visualization of Standard Error